enthought/traits/docs/source/traits_user_manual/defining.rst

 Instance
 ::::::::
 One of the most fundamental and useful predefined trait types is Instance.
-Instance traits values are an instance of a particular class or its subclasses, as specified by the **klass** argument. **klass** can be either an instance of a class or a class itself (note this applies to all python classes, not necessarily just ``HasTraits`` subclasses).
+Instance trait values are an instance of a particular class or its subclasses, as specified by the **klass** argument. **klass** can be either an instance of a class or a class itself (note this applies to all python classes, not necessarily just ``HasTraits`` subclasses).
 Further, **klass** can also be an